davidromani/vnn/README.md

 | `npm install` | Install project dependencies |
 | `npm run dev` | Launch a development web server |

-## Writing Code
+## Play Game

-After cloning the repo, you will need a server to serve the resources of your game.
-This template provides your own server with hot-reloading.
+After the installation process, you will need a server to serve the resources of your game.
+This project provides your own web server with hot-reloading.
 To start it, simply run `npm run dev`.

 The local development server runs on `http://localhost:3000` by default.

-## Story files
+## Story Files

 Edit main story file `assets/story.ink` with Inky app ([download here](https://www.inklestudios.com/ink/)).
 Finally export to JSON file an save to `assets/story.json`.